Est-oup/VirMarkDB/README.md

 | `virus_compo_taxo.tsv` | Wide-format table linking each genome to the ORFs retained for each marker group |
 | `virus_metadata.tsv` | Genome-level metadata table derived from the manifest |

-`virus_compo_taxo.tsv` is the main composition table.
-It reports, for each genome, the retained ORF names for each marker group.
-When several ORFs are retained for the same genome and marker group, ORF names are separated by semicolons.
+`virus_compo_taxo.tsv` is the main marker-composition table.
+It contains one row per genome and one column per marker group.When several ORFs are retained for the same genome and marker group, ORF names are separated by semicolons.

 Example structure: